Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 public void onCommand(CommandEvent event) {...}
 ```

-When having guild scoped commands you have to use the [`GuildScopeProvider`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/scope/GuildScopeProvider.html)
+When having guild scoped commands you have to use the <com.github.kaktushose.jda.commands.scope.GuildScopeProvider> to
-to tell JDA-Commands what guilds a command should be registered for.
+tell JDA-Commands what guilds a command should be registered for.

 Let's say we have a paid feature in our bot:
 !!! example